-Returning to work isn’t always straightforward.
-You’ll be recovering physically and emotionally from major treatment.
-You may need to make changes to the way you work and take things gradually.
-Going back to work isn’t always possible or right for everyone.
-The good news is that there is practical support and advice that can help.
+But returning to work isn’t always straightforward.
+After a transplant, you’ll be recovering physically and emotionally from major treatment.
+You may need to make adjustments to the way you work, and take things gradually.
+For some people, going back to work isn’t possible.

 In this section we will look at the following: